Navigatron/notes/content/envi/notes/OCT24.md

 1 and 2 plastics are intended for single use - the plastic breaks down.
 Leaks phthlates - bad stuff I guess.

+> Note - December 4th - "Phthalate" - a plasticizer.
+These things are everywhere.
+Some act as endocrine disruptors.
+[Wikipedia has basic info](https://en.wikipedia.org/wiki/Phthalate)

 There is pretty clear evidence that endocrine disruptors are causing birth defects.